NetHack: NetHack Learning Environment

 The Facebook artificial intelligence (AI) research team, along with researchers at the University of Oxford, New York University, the Imperial College London, and University College London, developed an open-source platform called the NetHack Learning Environment, designed to teach AI agents to play NetHack.
 The base environment is able to maneuver the agent and fight its way through dungeons, but the team seeks community help to build an AI on the complexities of NetHacks interconnected systems, using implicit knowledge that comes from player-made resources, thus giving a means for programmers to hook into the environment with additional resources.
 Facebook's research led the company to pose NetHack as a grand challenge in AI in June 2021, in part due to the game's permadeath and inability to experiment with the environment without creating a reaction.
 The competition at the 2021 Conference on Neural Information Processing Systems involved agents of various designs attempting to ascend.
 None of the agents managed this; the results were ranked by median in-game score, with the highest-ranked agent (Team AutoAscend) using a symbolic (non-machine-learning) design.

 Legacy

 NetHack has influenced ADOM, Minecraft, Spelunky, Diablo and Mystery Dungeon.
 Time included NetHack in its top 100 video games list in 2012.
+Other publications listing it among the best video games include 1001 Video Games You Must Play Before You Die (2013, 1001-game list), Digitally Downloaded (2016, 63rd in a 100-game list) and Polygon (2017, 87th in a 500-game list).
 The game was part of the video game exhibit "Never Alone", in the Museum of Modern Art's collection, which ran from September 2022 to July 2023.
+NetHack was also included in a list of the best open source video games by The Gamer.